-The invitees run the gamut of contemporary fine art disciplines and genres, from landscape depictions, representational and figurative renderings, abstract realism and even a whimsical sculpture is thrown in for good measure.
+The invitees run the gamut of contemporary fine art disciplines and genres, from landscape depictions, to symbolic and figurative renderings as well as abstract realism.

 Here are the featured artists on display: